dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/1-Installing-the-StorageLoader.md

 <a name="assumptions" />
 ## 1. Assumptions

-This guide assumes that you have configured EmrEtlRunner to output the **non-Hive** Snowplow event format.
-The Hive Snowplow event format will not work with Infobright.

-This guide assumes that you have administrator access to the Unix-based server (e.g. Ubuntu, OS X, Fedora) on which you installed ICE, and will install StorageLoader on the same server.
+This guide assumes that you have administrator access to a Unix-based server (e.g. Ubuntu, OS X, Fedora) which you can install StorageLoader on.

-Please note that ICE can be deployed onto a Windows-based server, and in theory StorageLoader could be installed on a Windows-based server too, using the Windows Task Scheduler instead of cron, but this has not been tested or documented.

-Also, note that, in theory, StorageLoader should work with [Infobright Enterprise Edition (IEE)] [iee] as well as ICE; however we have not yet tested this.

 <a name="dependencies"/>
 ## 2. Dependencies